os-js/manual.os-js.org/src/v3/development/README.md

 ## Notices

+By default extensions (packages, modules, etc) are built separately from your distribution/installation.
+Make sure to run commands inside the **correct directory!**

 If you're using docker-compose for your environment, you have to execute CLI commands within the Docker image context.
 Example:

 ```shell